 - 1 adult per every 5 children, for children ages 5 – 9

 - Children 10 years old to 16 years old, 1 adult per 10 children

 Go for a Walk

 There are some fantastic places to walk in Nanaimo.
-While there are definitely trails that produce a good sweat, in the hot summer months I prefer a leisurely walk.
-Especially ones that provide some much-needed shade, or trails that meander alongside the ocean for that cool sea breeze.
+While there are definitely trails that produce a good sweat, in the hot summer months often a leisurely walk is preferred.
+And when the trails provide some much-needed shade or meander alongside the ocean with a cool sea breeze, all the better!

 - Neck Point Park – located at the end of Morningside Drive (off Hammond Bay Road) – ocean & treed walk